spencertipping/xv/README.md

 `--write` specifies which HTTP method to use when committing file changes.
 The entire file must be rewritten, and it always behaves as though `O_CREAT` has been specified (since HTTP provides no `lstat (2)` equivalent).

+### `no-side-effects`

+Prevents a program from causing any persistent side effects by silently ignoring the following, each of which can be re-enabled using the option
+specified:

+- `--allow-file-io` Writes to files (`open` returns a dummy FD, `mmap` is virtualized)
+- `--allow-socket-io` Network socket opens/sends (`socket` returns dummy FDs, `bind` is nop)